REPORTS HOW DO I GET A COPY OF A POLICE REPORT?

 Arkansas laws require that a child under six (6) years of age or sixty (60) pounds shall be restrained in a child passenger safety seat properly secured to the vehicle.
 Any child over six (6) and under fifteen (15) years of age must be secured in a seatbelt.

 HOW DO I FILE A FREEDOM OF INFORMATION REQUEST?
-FOIA requests are handled by Administration at 754-7810 between the hours of 8:00 am and 4:30 pm, Monday-Friday.
+FOIA requests are handled by Administration at 754-2200 option 1 between the hours of 8:00 am and 4:30 pm, Monday-Friday.

 I NEED SOME INFORMATION ON SOMEONE WHO WAS IN JAIL BUT HAS BEEN RELEASED, WHO DO I NEED TO CONTACT?

 Detainee records are handled by the Detention Center and you can contact them at 754-2200, Option 2

 HOW DO I GET A COPY OF MY DRIVING RECORD?

 For questions regarding your driving record, contact Driver Control in Russellville at 479-968-1697 or 1-800-662-8247.

 HOW CAN I FILE A COMPLAINT AGAINST AN EMPLOYEE?